15 Dog Breeds That Don’t Drool Much (With Pictures)

 2. Irish Wolfhound

 Irish Wolfhounds are one of the tallest breeds on this list, but their slim jowls and long snouts prevent them from drooling everywhere.
-Originally bred for hunting, Irish Wolfhounds are great family dogs that will take up the role as family guardians.
+Originally bred for hunting, Irish Wolfhounds are great family dogs that will take up the role of family guardians.

 Small dogs like pugs may be known for excessive drooling, but Maltese dogs are a prime example of a lapdog that won’t salivate all over your lap.
 Maltese dogs have great dispositions and are social animals, but their easygoing nature makes them great for apartment living.